 The proposals for the Mobility Hub seek to future-proof Ancoats by embedding green transport choices, smart logistics, and shared services into the heart of an emerging and sustainable neighbourhood.

-Designed for Manchester Life Development Company, this innovative project proposes to meet the parking requirements of residential and commercial development in Ancoats, removing standard parking from individual schemes to promote a shift away from car ownership in response to the community’s desire to prioritise people over vehicles in the local area.
+Designed for Manchester Life Strategic Development Company on behalf of Manchester City Council, this innovative project proposes to meet the parking requirements of residential and commercial development in Ancoats, removing standard parking from individual schemes to promote a shift away from car ownership in response to the community’s desire to prioritise people over vehicles in the local area.

 A sustainable new development